Online Optimization and Ambiguity-based Learning of Distributionally Uncertain Dynamic Systems: Online Algorithms

 where $G_k^{\star}:= G(k,{\vect{u}}_{k}^{\star} )$ is the optimal objective value of~\eqref{eq:P2}, or equivalently that of~\eqref{eq:P1}.
-Further, $\bar{L}$ is the Lipschitz constant of $G$ w.r.t. time, and the rest of the parameters are the same as before. \end{theorem} Theorem~\ref{thm:regret} quantifies the dynamic regret of online decisions $\vect{u}$ w.r.t. solutions to~\eqref{eq:P1} in high probability.
-Notice that, the regret bound is dominated by terms: $T F_t$, $a \mu$ and $L({\vect{u}}_{t}^{\star})\hat{\epsilon}$, which mainly depend on three factors: the data-driven parameters $\varepsilon$, $\eta$ and $\mu$ of the solution system~\eqref{eq:oagsol}, the variation $F_t$ over optimal objective values, and the parameters $T$, $\beta$, $\gamma$ and $\hat{\epsilon}$ that are related to the environment learning.
+Further, $\bar{L}$ is the variation bound of $G$ w.r.t. time, and the rest of the parameters are the same as before.
+Furthermore, if all historical data are assimilated for the decision $\vect{u}_{t}$, then, we have

+with $\beta$ a given, arbitrary confidence value. \end{theorem} Theorem~\ref{thm:regret} quantifies the dynamic regret of online decisions $\vect{u}$ w.r.t. solutions to~\eqref{eq:P1} in high probability.
+Notice that, the regret bound is dominated by terms: $T F_t$, $a \mu$ and $L({\vect{u}}_{t}^{\star})\hat{\epsilon}$, which mainly depend on three factors: the data-driven parameters $\varepsilon$, $\eta$ and $\mu$ of the solution system~\eqref{eq:oagsol}, the variation $F_t$ over optimal objective values, and the parameters $T$, $\beta$, $\gamma$ and $\hat{\epsilon}$ that are related to the system and environment learning.
 In practice, a small regret bound is determined by 1) an effective learning procedure which contributes to small $\hat{\epsilon}$; 2) a proper selection of the loss function $\ell$ which results in smoothing procedure with a small parameter $a\mu$; and 3) the problem structure leading to small variations $F_t$ of the optimal objectives values.
+Furthermore, when we use all the historical data for the objective gradients in the solution system~\eqref{eq:oagsol}, the effect of system ambiguity learning is negligible asymptotically.